fh-koeln/LevelPad/README.md

 ## Docker

-With docker you can setup and link the project to a `mongodb` database.
-Or just use Docker Compose, formally known a fig, to setup a local LevelPad installation with just one command:
+With [Docker](https://www.docker.com/) you can setup and link the project to a `mongodb` database.
+Or just use [Docker Compose](https://github.com/docker/fig), formerly known as [fig](http://www.fig.sh/), to setup a local LevelPad tnstallation with just one command:
 `fig up` or `docker-compose up`

 [travis-image]: https://img.shields.io/travis/fh-koeln/LevelPad/master.svg?style=flat-square